What is a sustainable forest?

 How to create a sustainable forest

 At the Woodland Trust, our management objectives focus on maintaining or improving biodiversity and increasing people’s understanding and enjoyment of woodland.
 All of our sites have a management plan to ensure that the proposed management is in line with these objectives.
-Furthermore, our woods are managed to the UK Woodland Assurance Standard and are Forest Stewardship Council (FSC) certified.
+Our woods are also managed to the UK Woodland Assurance Standard and are Forest Stewardship Council (FSC) certified.

-We have a number of ancient woodland sites that have been planted with non-native trees (mainly conifers), and these woodlands require very sensitive management.
+A number of our ancient woodland sites have been planted with non-native trees (mainly conifers), and these woodlands require very sensitive management.
 These sites are in urgent need of restoration to native broadleaf trees, as the non-native conifers cast heavy shade and acidify the soil disturbing the delicate ecological balance.

-We restore such sites sensitively, gradually thinning the conifers and opening up gaps in the canopy for the understorey to begin to recover.
-The timber value of the conifers can be used to help fund the restoration as at Coed y Galchog in North Wales and an ancient woodland site near Llanfair Caereinion in Mid Wales.
+We restore sites like these sensitively, gradually thinning the conifers and opening up gaps in the canopy for the understorey to begin to recover.
+The timber value of the conifers can be used to help fund the restoration, as at Coed y Galchog in North Wales and an ancient woodland site near Llanfair Caereinion in Mid Wales.
 Alternatively, the owners of Barling’s Barn in Mid Wales are financing the sensitive restoration of their ancient woodland through managing the wood for wood fuel.